 As we look toward the future, TRCHB is focused on building our capacity to meet the growing demand for our services.
 While the horse has long been considered to have therapeutic value, its use in occupational and physical therapy continues to grow.
 Knowing the effectiveness of this therapy, TRCHB has begun to develop a long-term strategy for growth.
 In 2019, we provided services to a record 80 students representing 32 different diagnoses.
 Our goal is to increase the number of students by 15% each year.

-Orange County has a current census of just over three million people with approximately 271,000 living with disability, including 24,000 children struggling with hearing, vision, cognitive, and ambulatory disabilities.
+Orange County has a current census of just over three million people with approximately 271,000 living with a disability, including 24,000 children struggling with hearing, vision, cognitive, and ambulatory disabilities.
 For many of these children and adults, physical, occupational, and speech therapies are needed to ensure the highest quality of life.
 Complementary and alternative therapies, such as therapeutic riding, are often added to long-term treatment plans, adding benefits that are not easily obtained through traditional options.

 Research shows that these alternative therapies are gaining more and more popularity; the National Institute of Health estimates that nearly 40% of Americans integrate alternative therapies into their health plans.
 For many children and adults struggling with physical and cognitive disabilities, therapeutic riding complements their traditional therapies in a unique way.
 Unlike traditional therapies, riding forces the rider to exercise the entire body at once, and the relationship between a rider and horse can build confidence, trust, and motivation.

 While research on equine therapy is still in its infancy, many riders, families, and doctors can attest to its benefit.
 Equine therapy is defined as a therapy treatment strategy that utilizes equine movement as part of an integrated intervention program to achieve functional outcomes.
 Equine movement provides multidimensional movement, which is variable, rhythmic and repetitive.
 The horse provides a dynamic base of support, making it an excellent tool for increasing the rider’s trunk strength, control, and balance, and building overall postural strength and endurance.
-The results can include greater coordination, respiratory control, and attentional skills.
+The results can include greater coordination, respiratory control, and attention skills.
 Furthermore, many patients enjoy additional emotional and psychological benefits, including reduction in anxiety and depression and increase in empowerment and confidence.
 Perhaps the best benefit is that a student often forgets that they are working hard, because their therapy is so much fun!

 While there are almost 850 PATH-accredited therapeutic riding centers in the United States, Orange County is home to only two, including our center.
 Furthermore, the only other provider is located in South Orange County, creating transportation barriers for many riders in other areas.
 The costs of these services can also be a barrier; of those living with disabilities, 29.7% live in poverty, compared with 11.7% of the general population (American Community Survey, 5-year estimates), making low-cost and local therapeutic riding services all the more important.